tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 It is essential to note that in the PQ-KEM, one needs to apply Fujisaki-Okamoto {{FO}} transform or its variant {{HHK}} on the PQC KEM part to ensure that the overall scheme is IND-CCA2 secure, as mentioned in {{?I-D.ietf-tls-hybrid-design}}.
 The FO transform is performed using the KDF such that the PQC KEM shared secret achieved is IND-CCA2 secure.
 As a consequence, one can re-use PQC KEM public keys but there is an upper bound that must be adhered to.

 Note that during the transition from traditional to post-quantum algorithms, there may be a desire or a requirement for protocols that incorporate both types of algorithms until the post-quantum algorithms are fully trusted.
-HPKE is an KEM that can be extended to support hybrid post-quantum KEMs and the specifications for the use of HPKE with JOSE and COSE are described in {{?I-D.ietf-rha-jose-hpke-encrypt}} and {{?I-D.ietf-cose-hpke}}, respectively.
+HPKE {{?RFC9180}} is a KEM that can be extended to support hybrid post-quantum KEMs and the specification for the use of PQ/T Hybrid Key Encapsulation Mechanism (KEM) in Hybrid Public-Key Encryption (HPKE) for integration with JOSE and COSE is described in {{?I-D.ietf-reddy-cose-jose-pqc-hybrid-hpke}}.

 # KEM PQC Algorithms

 The National Institute of Standards and Technology (NIST) started a process to solicit, evaluate, and standardize one or more quantum-resistant public-key cryptographic algorithms, as seen [here](https://csrc.nist.gov/projects/post-quantum-cryptography).
 Said process has reached its [first announcement](https://csrc.nist.gov/publications/detail/nistir/8413/final) in July 5, 2022, which stated which candidates to be standardized for KEM:

-* Key Encapsulation Mechanisms (KEMs): [CRYSTALS-Kyber](https://pq-crystals.org/kyber/): ML-KEM, previously known as Kyber, is a module learning with errors (MLWE)-based KEM.
+* Key Encapsulation Mechanisms (KEMs): ML-KEM [FIPS204], previously known as Kyber, is a module learning with errors (MLWE)-based KEM.
 Three security levels have been defined in the NIST PQC Project, namely Level 1, 3, and 5.
 These levels correspond to the hardness of breaking AES-128, AES-192 and AES-256, respectively.

 NIST announced as well that they will be [opening a fourth round](https://csrc.nist.gov/csrc/media/Projects/post-quantum-cryptography/documents/round-4/guidelines-for-submitting-tweaks-fourth-round.pdf) to standardize an alternative KEM, and a [call](https://csrc.nist.gov/csrc/media/Projects/pqc-dig-sig/documents/call-for-proposals-dig-sig-sept-2022.pdf) for new candidates for a post-quantum signature algorithm.

 ## ML-KEM

 ML-KEM offers several parameter sets with varying levels of security and performance trade-offs.
 This document specifies the use of the ML-KEM algorithm at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
-ML-KEM key generation, encapsulation and decaspulation functions are defined in {{?I-D.cfrg-schwabe-kyber}}.
+ML-KEM key generation, encapsulation and decaspulation functions are defined in [FIPS204].
 The main security property for KEMs standardized in the NIST Post-Quantum Cryptography Standardization Project is indistinguishability under adaptive chosen ciphertext attacks (IND-CCA2) (see Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}).
 The public/private key sizes, ciphertext key size, and PQ security levels of ML-KEM are detailed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

 ## PQ-KEM Encapsulation {#encrypt}